SparingVision’s second product, SPVN20, is a pioneering gene therapy product obtained through the acquisition of Gamut Therapeutics in 2021.

 Short phototransduction cascade with SPVN20

 The addition of SPVN20 in March 2021 broadened SparingVision’s novel genomic medicine pipeline.
-The Company is currently assessing the best development plan for this new product candidate, with a view to start pre-IND studies in 2022.
+SPVN20 is expected to enter the clinic in 2024, with first safety and activity data expected in 2025.
 Beyond RP, SparingVision will explore opportunities to evaluate SPVN20 in other IRDs, where its mechanism of action could be particularly relevant.

 SparingVision also intends to evaluate the potential therapeutic synergy of its two lead products through the combination of SPVN06 and SPVN20 as a single construct, called SPVN30, to address a broader population of Retinitis Pigmentosa (RP) patients.